binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 /**
  * Class for playing music
  *
- * We create an insible audio element and we play music on it */ export class AudioPlayer {
+ * We create an invisible audio element and we play music on it */ export class AudioPlayer {
     constructor() {